indravz/Miscellaneous/readme-2.md

 Chris is incredibly helpful, always providing the information needed.
 His support after moving to a different team, especially with  Kong, was super helpful.
 When I lacked a folio laptop, he was my go-to person for debugging on-prem access issues.Total gem.

+ I haven't collaborated much with Chris this year, and he's mentioned not having extensive business knowledge.
+It could be helpful for him to explore opportunities for learning more about the business aspects relevant to our work.
+This might contribute to a more well-rounded and informed team dynamic.

 **Nikhil:**